Data/Phone Wiring, Structured Cabling, Networking Wiring

 Our team of computer network engineers work closely with you to produce a quality computer network optimized for performance and reliability.

 Selecting the appropriate communication cable for a project can be challenging.
 Whether you are a consultant designing an infrastructure for a major customer or an IT professional who is tasked with turning a large open area into a cubicle farm, choosing the best cable for the project can be daunting.
 We are here to help you make sense of how some cable manufacturing companies provide the performance data for their products.
 Terms like “Average”, “Typical”, “Max” and “Guaranteed” are being used by different manufacturers to describe their cable’s performance.
 Which term or terms most accurately depict the cable’s performance and, more importantly, the company’s obligation to that performance?
-Innovative Dynamic Networks have the answer for you in everyday terms you will understand.
+Innovative Dynamic Networks have the answer for you in everyday terms you will understand for your computer network wiring.

 Fiber optic cable has become a standard component in most contemporary cable infrastructures.
 Its immunity to electromagnetic interference (EMI) and radio frequency interference (RFI) make it a desirable cable medium.
 Its ability to transport signals for significant distances has also earned it a place in most networks, whether they are local, wide-area or metropolitan.
 In fact, fiber optic cable is now run down many residential streets and brought directly to the house.
 However, for many, fiber optic cable, how it works and its uses are still an elusive concept but we will be able to help you understand when to deploy it due to copper wire limitations.